bem/bem-mvc/README.md

-# BEM blocks library for MVCподумать как красиво
+# BEM blocks library for MVC

 bem-mvc library contains of i-bem blocks to enable you to realize MVC-pattern.
 Gives you an API to work with models and blocks for automated binding of models with the interface.